All Products

 Important

-• New changes: Starting October 15, 2025, only the Enterprise and Ultimate editions of the subscription plan will support the threat intelligence feature in IPS Configuration.
-The Premium Edition will no longer support this feature.
+• Important update: Starting October 15, 2025, only the Enterprise and Ultimate editions of the subscription plan support the threat intelligence feature in IPS configurations.
+The Premium Edition no longer supports this feature.

-• Scope: The traffic or cloud assets described in the following billing items is the total traffic or cloud assets from the current account and its member accounts.
+• Scope: The traffic or cloud assets mentioned in the billable items refer to the combined total from your primary account and all its member accounts.

-• Excess usage: If your service traffic exceeds the processing capacity of your purchased Cloud Firewall instance, the product's Service-Level Agreement (SLA) is not guaranteed.
-This may trigger downgrade rules.
-These rules can include the failure of security features such as access control, IPS, or log audit, the disabling of the firewall for assets with the highest excess traffic, or packet loss due to rate limiting.
+• Excess usage: If your service traffic exceeds the processing capacity of your Cloud Firewall instance, the Service-Level Agreement (SLA) is not guaranteed.
+This may cause security features (for example, access control, IPS, or log audit) to fail, the disabling of the firewall for assets with the highest excess traffic, or packet loss due to rate limiting.

-If your service traffic is at risk of exceeding the limit, see Pay-as-you-go for elastic traffic of subscription instances.
+If your service traffic may exceed the limit, see Pay-as-you-go for elastic traffic of subscription instances.

 Features and billable items